Onelinerhub/onelinerhub/python-matplotlib/how-to-change-histogram-bins-amount.md

-# How to change histogram bins amount
+# How to change histogram bins number

 ```python
 import matplotlib.pyplot as plt